Loading...

 Stride Length and Cadence Calculator Take the Guesswork Out of Running Faster

 The Pace Calculator displays pace in decimal format.
 Use this chart to convert decimal hours to minutes.
+Just find the closest decimal hours value and look at the minutes value to the left of it.

 Conversion chart for stride length and cadence calculator